SAP-samples/cloud-extension-html5-sample/README.md

   - Space: <cf space>
   - Credentials: <choose the cloud credential created in step 5>
 8. Click "ADD"
-9. In the pop up, copy the Payload Url and the Secret
+9. In the pop up, copy the Payload URL and the Secret
 10. Open your github repository and click on Settings tab
 11. Click on Hooks to add a webhook to your repository
 12. Click on Add Webhook
   ![Webhook](/doc/img/Webhook.png)
-13. In the next screen, enter the following :
+13. In the next screen, enter the following:
-  - Payload Url  : <enter the payload url from step 9>
+  - Payload URL  : <enter the payload url from step 9>
   - Content Type : 'application/json'
   - Secret       : <enter the secret from step 9>